aaronbeekay/aaronbeekay.github.io/projects/iaq-monitor/index.md

 title: I made an air quality sensor
 ---

-# title

 Amidst the Summer of Funemployment in 2019, I put together an air quality sensor to try and quantify my concern about whether the warehouse ceiling was shedding concrete dust into my lungs.

-The sensor measures the amount of airborne dust (particulate matter) and breaks its measurement into three buckets: particles smaller than 1um, particles smaller than 2.5um, and particles smaller than 10um.
+The sensor measures the amount of airborne dust (particulate matter) and breaks its measurement into three categories: particles smaller than 1um, particles smaller than 2.5um, and particles smaller than 10um.
 The last two are often referred to as [PM2.5 and PM10](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics).)

-(a little more about health effects here - why to care about PM2.5)
+I put this sensor up about six months ago and have been collecting air quality data from inside my house since then.
+I’ll go over the design of my particular sensor and then pull out a few highlights from the measurements I’ve taken.

+## Why?
+Why care about particulate matter pollution?
+I don’t usually need a good reason to start measuring things, but it turns out there are many good reasons to be aware of PM2.5 levels.
+There are a surprisingly wide range of physical health effects linked to particulate matter exposure, from serious to subtle.
+Air pollution (both indoor and outdoor) [contributes to nearly 1 in 10 deaths globally](https://ourworldindata.org/air-pollution).

+At the community level, increases in daily PM levels are tied to higher mortality, and lower PM levels reduce hospitalizations and deaths.
+When a 13-month strike at a steel mill in Utah lowered the PM levels by [x], pediatric hospital admissions were lowered by [y] and mortality reduced by [z].
+Following up with individuals living in six American cities over about a decade showed that the residents of the dirtiest city had their life expectancy reduced by about two years compared to the cleanest city.

+The negative physical health consequences of PM pollution are surprising in magnitude, but I was even more surprised by the possible linkages between PM pollution and cognition.
+[This blog post](https://patrickcollison.com/pollution) from Patrick Collision has a great collection of relevant research, showing that small changes (~10 µg/m³) in PM2.5 levels can have significant effects on cognitive performance.

 # Design
-**this section needs edited**
+I wanted this to be a little bit nicer than the typical pile of wires and circuits that are taped to surfaces around my house, so I designed an enclosure to go with the electronics.

 ![!Two CAD renders of the sensor next to a picture of the finished device](/assets/images/iaq_with_cad.jpg)